-The FCTC recommends the introduction of plain packaging through its guidelines on advertising, promotion and sponsorship and on packaging and labelling.
-In the European Union, a review of plain packaging was initially proposed as part of the EUTPD revision but was rejected by most EU Member States early on in the process.
+The issue of plain packaging is high on the agenda of tobacco control groups.
+The WHO FCTC recommends the introduction of plain packaging through its guidelines on advertising, promotion and sponsorship and on packaging and labelling.
+In the EU, a review of plain packaging was initially proposed as part of revisions considered for the EUTPD but was rejected by most Member States early on in the process.
 However, the UK, France, Ireland, Norway, Slovenia and Hungary have all adopted standardised packaging on a national level.

-In the UK, the industry mounted a legal challenge against this legislation in the High Court which upheld the legislation in May 2016.
+In the UK, the industry mounted a legal challenge against this legislation in the High Court, which upheld the legislation in May 2016.
 The ruling has subsequently been unsuccessfully appealed by some of the claimants.